 What Snacks Are Dairy And Soy Free?

 If you are also avoiding soy in addition to dairy, store-bought snacks become pretty limited.
 Soy is in everything these days.
 It’s often best to spend a little time on the weekend preparing snacks for the week so you don’t have to be at the mercy of the limited supply at the store.
-At least if you are accustomed pre-packaged snacks.
+At least if you are accustomed to pre-packaged snacks.

 That being said, there is so much that is not processed that can be enjoyed as a healthy snack.
 Pretty much any produce you can eat raw can be enjoyed as a snack.
-Add a homemade dip like hummus for veggies and you’ve got a very enjoyable snack that is both diary free and soy free.
+Add a homemade dip like hummus for veggies and you’ve got a very enjoyable snack that is both diary-free and soy-free.

-What Snacks Are Dairy And Gluten Free?
+What Snacks Are Dairy-Free And Gluten-Free?

 If you have celiac disease or gluten sensitivities on top of avoiding dairy, all is not lost.
 Here again, your options are pretty expansive.
-Anything that does not contain wheat (and isn’t cross contaminated), while also being diary free, will work.
+Anything that does not contain wheat (and isn’t cross-contaminated), while also being diary-free, will work.
 And believe it or not, that’s not as restricting as it sounds.

 So here again, you have the entire world of produce at your disposal.
-There are many dairy free and gluten free crackers on the market (like “Mary’s Gone Crackers”), or you can make your own.
+There are many dairy-free and gluten-free crackers on the market (like “Mary’s Gone Crackers”), or you can make your own.

-Healthy Dairy Free Snacks For Toddlers
+Healthy Dairy Free Snacks For Toddlers And Little Kids

 Healthy Dairy Free Snack Bars

-If you prefer a snack bar for easy travel, road trips or just a busy work day, you have a few options here as well.
+If you prefer a snack bar for easy travel, road trips, or just a busy workday, you have a few options here as well.

 As mentioned above, you can make your own Lara Bars.
 Get creative here because there are a ton of flavors you can play around with!